 Sponsored Projects for Undergraduate Research Program, administered by the College of Natural Resources with funding from CNR alumni.

 The Department provides support for graduate students for five years, paying fees and a yearly stipend ($35,000 for 2017-2018).
 Out-of-state tuition is paid for the first year only; students are expected to become California residents after the first year.
 During the second year, the Department supports students as Graduate Student Researchers (who carry out specific projects in faculty laboratories) or as Graduate Student Instructors.
 Faculty thesis research advisors provide financial support (stipend and fees) for the final three years.

 International students who hold neither dual citizenship in the United States nor Permanent Resident status cannot become residents of California.
 Accordingly, the students' research advisors must pay out-of-state tuition for the third through the final year.

 Although we guarantee support, students are encouraged to apply for all applicable fellowships to defray fees and stipends.
 Students automatically compete for UC Berkeley-sponsored fellowships (University Fellowship Competition) when submitting the university application.
-The National Science Foundation's Predoctoral Fellowship Program and the Howard Hughes Medical Institute's Predoctoral Fellowship Program in the Biological Sciences (with November deadlines) have served as the main sources of extramural support for graduate students in the past.
+The National Science Foundation's Graduate Fellowship Program and the Howard Hughes Medical Institute's Predoctoral Fellowship Program in the Biological Sciences have served as the main sources of extramural support for graduate students in the past.